djangoflow/flutter-djangoflow/packages/djangoflow_analytics/djangoflow_analytics/README.md

 DjangoflowAnalytics.instance.init();
 ```

-### Adding Performers
+### Adding Strategies

-To handle the data that is sent, you can create a class by exnteding `AnalyticActionPerformer` and add them to the `DjangoflowAnalytics` class.
+To handle the data that is sent, you can create a class by extending `AnalyticStrategy` and add them to the `DjangoflowAnalytics` class.

 ```dart
 abstract class CustomAnalyticsAction implements AnalyticAction, HasKey, HasMapParams {}